ricehung29/ricehung29/README.md

-- 👋 Hi, I’m Rice Hung
+- Hi I’m Rice Hung
 - Student from Hong Kong

 - 👀 I’m interested in & working on  :